jackelliott02/spring_boot_helm/README.md

 **Fully destroying your cluster**

-Now that you have deployed applications such as Jenkins and our spring boot application the destroy process needs to include their removal.
+Now that you have deployed applications such as Jenkins and our spring boot application, the destroy process needs to include their removal.

 To destroy things run: